What makes a CPM?

 - The Critical Path Method cannot form and control the schedules of the persons involved in the project.

 - The allocation of resources cannot be properly monitored.

 - The critical path of the CPM of a big project is not always clear.
 The project managers have to spend a lot of time to calculate it carefully.

-- The CPM takes longer to identity and to monitor the critical path when the project is of big dimension.
+- The Critical Path Method takes longer to identity and to monitor the critical path when the project is of big dimension.

 - Using CPM, identifying and determining a critical path is difficult when there are many other similar duration paths in the project.